For any emergency, just dial 911 and dispatchers will direct the call to the right service.

 Here are the restrictions:

-- A clearing fire permit will be issued only during the period between the 1st of January and the 31st of March of every year; a permit will be valid for 15 days, and is valid during daylight hours only.
-The other usual restrictions concerning maximum size apply.
-Furthermore, permits will no longer be issued for such clearing fires in the Mansonville Urban Area and in the Owl’s Head sector defined as being zones OH1 to OH14;
+- A clearing fire permit can be issued year round, with the following restrictions: the permit will be valid for 15 days, and is valid during daylight hours only; 2 such permit per property owners may be issued in any given year; the other usual restrictions concerning maximum size apply.
+Furthermore, permits cannot be issued for such clearing fires in the Mansonville Urban Area and in the Owl’s Head sector defined as being zones OH1 to OH14;

 - Camp fires are outdoor fires lit on campgrounds; these campgrounds are identified in the tax roll register of the Township.
-Enclosed pits are not required, however the camp fire must be installed on an incombustible surface, must be surrounded by a brick wall with a minimum of two rows, without any space between the bricks, with a maximum height of 36 centimetres (1 foot).
+Enclosed pits are not required, however the camp fire must be installed on an incombustible surface, must be surrounded by a brick wall with a minimum of two rows, without any space between the bricks, with a maximum height of 36 centimetres (1 foot) the permit must be obtaine annually, and is good for one year;

 All other regulations from the past are still applicable: before lighting you must check the provincial fire hazard indicator (www.sopfeu.qc.ca); you cannot light up if winds are strong or other risks are present; outdoor fires must be under surveillance at all times, and a fire can be lit only during daylight; a permit is issued for burning natural wood stock only (construction wood is prohibited); furthermore, it is the permit holder’s responsibility to ensure no nuisance is caused to neighbours, an obvious example of which is smoke headed directly towards another property.